Home / Blog / Social Proof 101: How Reviews & Testimonials Boost Buyer Confidence

 Star ratings and review volume

 Shoppers pay close attention to both star rating and number of reviews.
 A high rating supported by a meaningful volume of reviews signals reliability.
-Data from multiple ecommerce studies shows that products with visible reviews consistently outperform those without.
+Data from multiple eCommerce studies shows that products with visible reviews consistently outperform those without them.

 Positive vs negative reviews

 Interestingly, a mix of positive and neutral reviews often performs better than a page filled with perfect five-star ratings.
-A small number of critical reviews can make the overall feedback feel more authentic.
+A small number of critical reviews can actually make the overall feedback feel more authentic and believable.

 Why “real” reviews matter more than perfect ones

-Shoppers are increasingly skeptical of overly polished feedback.
-Detailed reviews with specific pros and cons feel genuine and trustworthy, even if they are not entirely positive.
+Shoppers have grown increasingly skeptical of overly polished feedback.
+Detailed reviews with specific pros and cons feel genuine and trustworthy, even when they aren't entirely positive.
+This authenticity builds stronger connections than manufactured perfection ever could.

 Testimonials vs Reviews: When to Use Each